 What is clear is that whilst the consideration of context and interested parties need to be relevant to the scope and the standard, the assessment needs to be appropriate and proportionate.
 What is also clear is that the output from clauses 4.1 and 4.2 is a key input to the assessment and determination of risks and opportunities required in clause 6.
 There are various methods and approaches which can be used to capture these inputs.
 As with any significant revision to standards, hopefully, there will be the development of a range of methods and examples for this.
 Some current examples include;

 Internal and External Issues

 - Key economic and market development can impact an organization.
 Your organization is probably acutely aware of what is happening in its markets but this may be undertaken in a very ad-hoc way,

-- Technological innovations and developments is also an area critical to your business success and is also probably being monitored and discussed at numerous levels,
+- Technological innovations and developments are also an area critical to your business success and are also probably being monitored and discussed at numerous levels,

 - Regulatory developments – there is a whole range of external regulations being monitored by your organization; if you miss them then it could seriously damage your business, or if you capture early intelligence on them you can more effectively manage any risks,

 - Political and other instabilities – if for example, you rely on raw materials from one particular country which experiences major instability, your whole business could be jeopardized; or if there are major environmental concerns regarding a source of materials or goods this could have significant reputational consequences,